Each year, the Utah Legislature introduces hundreds of bills that affect the criminal justice system.

 Overview of all bills since JRI.

-Out of hundreds of criminal justice bills proposed from 2016 to 2024, our staff identified 466 that fit into the project categories.
+Out of thousands of criminal justice bills proposed from 2016 to 2026, our staff identified 668 that fit into the project categories.

 Bills can include multiple provisions.
 To avoid misrepresenting the total number of bills introduced, each bill in this project was assigned to only one category.